Our Services

 Tingling can be benign (e.g., limb "falling asleep") but may signal something more serious if:

-If you're experiencing persistent tingling in your feet or hands and have diabetes, use this AI-powered Diabetic Neuropathy symptom checker to help you understand your symptoms and prepare for a more informed conversation with your healthcare provider.
+If you're experiencing persistent tingling and want to better understand what might be causing your symptoms, try this free symptom checker to get personalized insights and prepare for a more informed conversation with your healthcare provider.

 Understanding the differences between Multiple Sclerosis vs Neuropathy can help you recognize warning signs and pursue the right tests.
 While both conditions can cause tingling, MS typically involves sudden, patchy symptoms linked to immune-mediated damage in the central nervous system, whereas diabetic neuropathy causes a gradual "stocking and glove" sensory loss due to metabolic injury in peripheral nerves.